External Memory Series — File-based memory for AI-assisted work (overview · 1 Implementation · 2 Productivity · 3 vs the diagram · 4 Governance)

 Claude Opus 4.7

-When Copilot Is Still Cheaper
+When Copilot Is Still the Right Choice

 GitHub Copilot remains the better value when: